schollii/pypubsub/docs/usage/usage_basic_tasks.rst

 is not allowed.

 Only the message data relevant to a topic is sent to the listeners of the topic.
-For example if topic 'root.sub.subsub' has a TDS involving data arg1, arg2 and arg3, and topic 'root' has only arg1, then listeners of 'root.sub.subsub' topic will get called with arg1, arg2, and arg3, but listeners of 'root' will get called with the arg1 parameter only.
+For example if topic 'root.sub.subsub' has a MDS involving data arg1, arg2 and arg3, and topic 'root' has only arg1, then listeners of 'root.sub.subsub' topic will get called with arg1, arg2, and arg3, but listeners of 'root' will get called with the arg1 parameter only.
 The less specific topics have less